Skip links

 in Tags

-WD Hamilton and GC Williams complete the gene’s point of view on evolution, in the context of neo-Darwinism: the fundamental unit of life is the Replicator, i.e. the gene, over time only the most efficient have survived in large quantities among them those who collaborated
+WD Hamilton and GC Williams complete the gene’s view of evolution, within the framework of neo-Darwinism: the fundamental unit of life is the Replicator, that is the gene, over time only the most efficient ones have survived in large quantities among them those who collaborated

 1957